Best USB microphones for streaming: Upgrade your stream with high-quality audio

 Our top picks provide great vocal clarity and robust features while still being affordable.

 Rob Schultz / IDG

-Whether you’re streaming games to Twitch, YouTube, or another platform, your audience needs to hear you clearly over the gameplay.
-(The same holds true if you’re holding live chat sessions or talking with your viewers as you work on a project.)
-And unfortunately, microphones built into laptops, webcams, and even headsets just don’t sound as good compared to a full-size microphone sitting close to your mouth.
+Whether you’re streaming games to Twitch, doing voiceovers for your YouTube videos, or just video chatting, your audience needs to hear you clearly.
+And unfortunately, microphones built into laptops, webcams, and even headsets just don’t compare in sound quality to a full-size microphone sitting close to your mouth.

 When selecting our picks for the best USB microphones, we look for models that offer easy setup, great quality, and a fair price, as well as flexibility with voice types and volumes.
-If you want to learn more about how to pick the best microphone for your particular needs, scroll down to our section below on the key features and what to look for in a USB microphone.
+If you want to learn more about how to pick the best microphone for your particular needs, scroll down to our buyers’ guide below our recommendations.

 The Elgato Wave:3 packs in a lot of performance for a $160 USB microphone.
 Not only does it sound great out of the box, but it can be tuned further, too.
 You can also easily adjust the mic during streams, thanks to a capacitive mute button and a physical dial that controls mic gain, headphone volume, and crossfade (aka the balance of your mic versus PC volume when using connected headphones).

 Powering the excellent audio is a 24-bit/96kHz analog-to-digital converter and a large condenser capsule sensitive to voices of all volumes, plus a lone cardioid polar pattern that keeps the focus on you and not background noises.
 Overall, voices sound natural coming through the Wave:3, and transitions from loud to quiet speaking are smooth.
 Our one nitpick is that this mic would sound even better with a little more sharpness in the mid-tones.